mwcproject/mwc-node/doc/mwc_floonet.md

 This page will be a guide for running MWC's floonet.
-We have launched a testnet, known as the floonet (similar to grin).
+We have launched a testnet, known as the floonet (similar to mwc).
 We have two seed servers running at seed1.mwc.mw and seed2.mwc.mw.
 If you are interested in running a public seed server, please contact us.
 As of now, mwc will only run with the --floonet option.
 This will change as we come closer to launching mainnet.
 An important thing to note about the floonet is that the reward schedule decreases much faster than mainnet.
 On